stormbeta/worm-scraper/README.md

 Scrapes the web serial [_Worm_](https://parahumans.wordpress.com/) into an ebook format.

-Install globally and run `worm-scraper --help` for usage.
+Install with `npm install ` and run with `node lib/worm-scraper.js`.